 - How will you communicate your expectations?

-After we leave one company, we all want to leave a lasting impression in terms of our work ethic and be the type of worker all managers would want to work with again.
-That’s the goal you should keep in mind even before you choose your next workplace.
+After we leave one company, we all want to leave a lasting impression on our work ethic and be the type of worker all managers would like to work with again.
+That’s the goal you should keep in mind even before choosing your next workplace.

-If this article has inspired you even just a little bit to develop your own work ethic, share your own thoughts on how you make this possible.
-Also, let us know how does the ideal work culture looks for you.
+If this article has inspired you even just a little bit to develop your work ethic, share your thoughts on how you make this possible.
+And also remember to work happy.